hardenedlinux/harbian-qa/syzkaller/kstat_demo/README.md

 ## Code

-1. syz-executor patch: run a ebpf monitor before execute_one, read shared memory to get kernel socket state
+1. syz-executor patch: run a ebpf monitor before execute_one, read pipe/shared memory to get kernel socket state
-2. shm_monitor: load a ebpf text, monitor the socket state, write the state to the shared memory
+2. pipe_monitor/shm_monitor: load a ebpf text, monitor the socket state, feedback to syzkaller by using pipe/shared memory. pipe_monitor is more simple and efficient.
+But it can't track the socket.

 ## Goal

 Make the syzkaller as a kernel-state-awareness fuzzer or state-based guided fuzzer.
 The fuzzer should collect the progs which hit the same code coverage but with different kernel data state.
 Currently syzkaller only collect coverage information.

 I wonder if it's effective that make syzkaller more kernel-state-awareness.
-These code only implement: run a syz-execprog with socket monitor( ebpf).
+I finish collecting the some socket state and feedback to syzkaller currently.
+Use the coverage signal interface.

 ## Customize
 ### ebpf, kernel data type

-ebpf text in ebpf/ebpf.go can be modify as your will.
+ebpf text in ebpf/ebpftext.go can be modify as your will.
 You can get any data you want by writing ebpf by yourself.
-In my case, the socket state i want to get is a uint32.
-Actually, at first, i try to make it looks like a syzkaller coverage signal as fuzzer's feedback, but i failed.
+In my case, the socket state i want is a uint64, fill with kprobe point(a specify num) and sk->__sk_flags ...
 The state is maintained by state/state.go.

 ### kernel socket state